nenadfilipovic/iot-dashboard/README.md

 # IOT Dashboard

-Complete system that enables you to monitor your IOT sensor data.
+Complete system that enables you to receive, store and monitor your sensor data.

 ## Getting Started